MSG Network: 3D

-MSG+ (streaming service)
+MSG+

+In 2014, MSG Network launched a TV Everywhere service known as MSG Go, initially available for subscribers on Optimum.

 On March 1, 2023, MSG Network announced its direct-to-consumer streaming service MSG+.
 The service will include live streams of MSG and MSG SportsNet and live streams of all MSG-produced Knicks, Rangers, Islanders, Devils, and Sabres games as well as other live sports, events and programming depending on users area.
 The service will cost $29.99 a month or $309.99 a year.
-There will also be an option to purchase single games for $9.99 each.
-MSG+ will be available for free to subscribers of participating pay television service providers of MSG Networks, replacing MSG GO.
+There is an option to purchase single games for $9.99 each.
+MSG+ is also available for free to subscribers of participating pay television service providers of MSG Networks, replacing MSG Go.

+On August 28, 2024, Gotham Advanced Media and Entertainment—a joint venture formed by MSG Networks and YES Network—announced that they would merge their networks' direct-to-consumer services under a new joint streaming platform known as The Gotham Sports App, ahead of the 2024–25 NBA and NHL seasons.
+As before, MSG+ will be available on the service for free to subscribers of participating pay television service providers, while customers will be able to purchase subscriptions to both networks individually or as a bundle.

 MSG Sports Zone

 MSG Sports Zone is a free ad-supported streaming TV channel featuring original MSG studio programming.
 It is currently available on Vizio and Plex.

 Radio division

-The radio division of MSG, known as the Madison Square Garden (MSG) Radio Network, produces Knicks, Rangers and Red Bulls broadcasts for New York City ESPN Radio station WEPN-FM (98.7) and other radio stations across the region.
+The radio division of MSG, known as the Madison Square Garden (MSG) Radio Network, produces Knicks, Rangers and Red Bulls broadcasts for New York City ESPN Radio station WHSQ (880 AM) and other radio stations across the region.
 Prior to the fall of 2004, MSG-produced Knicks, Rangers and MetroStars games aired on WFAN.
 The coordinating producer of MSG Radio is Ray Santiago.

 MSG Network also presents certain game telecasts with a Spanish-language audio track, accessible through the second audio program feature on most television sets, through simulcasts from its radio partners; all Knicks home games and selected away games that are simulcast from WADO (1280 AM), while a Spanish-language track of Red Bulls and Rangers games are simulcast from ESPN Deportes Radio station WEPN (1050 AM).